byteskeptical/credcat/README.md

 <h3 align="center">credcat</h3>

   <p align="center">
     Bound by sacred cyphers and powered by forgotten rites; access without a path, only a destination.
-Your vitals sigils safe, their essence known to none but their holder, sealed by the magic of pure ignorance.
+Your vital sigils safe, their essence known to none but their holder, sealed by the magic of pure ignorance.
     <br />
     <a href="https://github.com/byteskeptical/credcat"><strong>Explore the docs »</strong></a>
     <br />